Preconstruction And Delivery

 This work is managed as part of a whole-building or whole-site delivery model.
 These are the scope areas that have to stay coordinated for the job to remain practical from mobilization through turnover.

-Site, shell, common-area, and support-space integration under one delivery model.
+Site, shell, common-area, and support-space integration under one delivery model — with one superintendent accountable for the entire Georgetown parcel.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Owner coordination for tenant planning, storefront provisions, and access flow.
+Owner coordination for tenant planning, storefront provisions, and access flow aligned to Georgetown's parking and circulation requirements.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Procurement planning that protects long-lead finishes and systems.
+Procurement planning that protects long-lead finishes and systems — facade panels, glazing, roofing, HVAC — in a market where lead times extended significantly during the post-pandemic buildout.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

-Turnover sequencing matched to occupancy or leasing milestones
+Turnover sequencing matched to occupancy or leasing milestones, including Williamson County certificate-of-occupancy requirements and Georgetown utility service activation

-Turnover sequencing matched to occupancy or leasing milestones.
+Turnover sequencing matched to occupancy or leasing milestones, including Williamson County certificate-of-occupancy requirements and Georgetown utility service activation.
 We manage that scope in the same decision chain as the rest of the project because it affects procurement, access, inspections, and owner expectations at turnover.
 That broader coordination is the difference between a project that feels organized in the field and one that spends the second half of the schedule trying to recover from earlier fragmentation.

 Treating these items as one coordinated package gives ownership a clearer line of accountability.
 It also helps the subcontractor team understand how each part of the work affects the next package, which is critical on both commercial and industrial jobs.